Why is Orientation Important?

 Is there a fee?

-Transfer students are required to pay $50.00 (includes meals and up to two guests)
+Transfer students are required to pay $50.00 (includes lunch and up to two guests - additional guests will be accessed an additional $10.00/person)

 Fees are non-refundable and must be paid at the time of registration.
 Fees cover program materials, operation costs, meals, Mountie Day activities (during the weekend prior to classes starting), and student leader wages.